Gizra/Gizra-Way-Book/what_does_a_gizra_developer_look_like.md

 **Productivity** - Take responsibility for management time and tasks.
 Balance work/personal life.

-**learning - **Investing time in learning beyond working hours. **learning, not working! **We have no intention that Gizra employees will work beyond of working hours, but we have the expectation Gizra employees continuing to develop their professionally all the time.
+**Professionalism - **Investing time in learning beyond working hours. **learning, not working! **We have no intention that Gizra employees will work beyond of working hours, but we have the expectation Gizra employees continuing to develop their professionally all the time.

 **Teamwork** - The work of one affects the others.
-We try to use individual skills to work well and achieve a goal together.
+We try to use individual skills to work well and be clear so others can understand our work.
+We better achieve our goals together.

 **Accuracy** - attention to detail, not to leave open ends.